Want to start an Amazon delivery business? What to know

 WHO IT’S FOR

 Amazon says those with little or no logistics experience can apply.
-Those that already have a package delivery business can sign up, too.
+And existing package delivery businesses can sign up, too.
 If they are approved to join the program, Amazon says those businesses can continue to deliver packages for other companies.

 HOW DOES IT WORK